Jeremy Gunawardena: Career

 2002, Gunawardena become a Visiting Scientist at the Bauer Center for Genomics Research at Harvard.
 In 2003, he joined the newly formed Department of Systems Biology at Harvard Medical School.
+In 2025, he moved to the Universitat Pompeo Fabra as a Distinguished Professor.

 Work

 Gunawardena's PhD thesis led to the solution, with Frank Adams and Haynes Miller, of the Segal conjecture for elementary abelian groups, which provided the algebraic starting point for Gunnar Carlsson's solution of the full conjecture.
 At the University of Chicago, he helped to set up the first computer science courses at the University.
 At HP Labs, Gunawardena created the Basic Research Institute in the Mathematical Sciences (BRIMS), a pioneering academic-industrial partnership with the University of Bristol and the Isaac Newton Institute for Mathematical Sciences in Cambridge.

 One of his most cited papers, "Multisite protein phosphorylation makes a good threshold but can be a poor switch" in Proceedings of the National Academy of Sciences, has received 280 citations according to Google Scholar.

 Gunawardena introduced, with Aneil Mallavarapu, the programming-with-models approach to virtual cells, which led to the programming language little b.Together with Marc Kirschner, Lew Cantley, Walter Fontana and Johan Paulsson, he helped set up and co-taught Systems Biology 200, one of the first courses to discuss the core mathematical ideas needed in systems biology.
 He also founded the weekly series of Theory Lunch chalk talks, which has been running since 2003 and has brought some of the culture of the mathematical sciences into systems biology.

 At Harvard Medical School, Gunawardena's lab studies information processing in eukaryotic cells, with a focus on mechanisms like post-translational modification, gene regulation and allostery.
 Gunawardena has had a long-standing interest in the interface between mathematics and biology, on which he has written several perspectives.
 Gunawardena's essay, "Models in biology: 'accurate descriptions of our pathetic thinking'," published in BMC Biology, critiques the limitations of mathematical models in biological research.
 He argues that many models fail to accurately represent nature and emphasizes the importance of verifiability and falsifiability in their components and conclusions.

 Gunawardena's lab has developed over several years a mathematical approach for analyzing biomolecular systems called the 'linear framework in which theorems can be proved about biological processes.

 Gunawardena has been exploring the concept of cellular learning, bringing ideas from cognitive science and psychology to bear on the behavior of individual cells.
 He was awarded a European Research Council synergy grant to study this, 'CeLEARN: learning in single cells through dynamical internal representations', together with Aneta Koseska, Dietmar Schmucker and Jordi Garcia-Ojalvo.